buddhigayashan/birthday-gift/README.md

 # Start the development server
 npm start

 🎵 Music & Media
-The website features her favorite songs and includes interactive media elements to make the experience even more memorable.
+The site features her favorite songs and immersive media elements to make the experience even more magical.

 💌 Personal Message
 "Every line of code in this project was written thinking of you.
 Happy Birthday to the person who makes every day brighter!
 This website is just a small token of my love for you.
 Here's to many more birthdays together! 💕"

-🤝 Contributing
-This is a personal project created with love, but if you’d like to suggest improvements or have ideas for making it even more special, feel free to open an issue or submit a pull request.

-📄 License
-This project is licensed under the "Made with Love" License — see the heart emoji above for details! ❤️

-🙏 Acknowledgments
-Thanks to all the online resources that helped make this possible

-Special thanks to love and inspiration ✨

-Grateful for the chance to create something beautiful for someone beautiful

 Made with 💖 for the most wonderful person in the world Happy Birthday, Beautiful! 🎂🎉